Monodromy Defects in Maximally Supersymmetric Yang-Mills Theories from Holography

 As before $\kappa^{2}=1$, $n>0$, $y>0$ for the scalars to be well defined, and the positive functions $H$ and $P$ are given by

 where we included the non-BPS parameter $\nu$.
 Here, we have made a change of variables with respect to \cite{Boisvert:2024jrl}, such that setting $q_{I}=\alpha_{I}=\nu=0$, using the uplift in Appendix \ref{ap:6DGaugedSugra} and moving to the dual frame, we recover the vacuum written in the form of \eqref{eq:NewDpMetric}.

-Before proceeding to the study of defect boundary conditions, let us comment that this solution can be lifted to the 7D U(1)$^{2}$ AdS gauged supergravity that has been deeply studied as spindle-compactification \cite{Ferrero:2021wvk,Ferrero:2021etw} and defect \cite{Conti:2025wwf,Gutperle:2022pgw,Gutperle:2023yrd}.
-Focusing on the defect interpretation, it was shown in \cite{Conti:2025wwf,Gutperle:2022pgw,Gutperle:2023yrd} that it is possible define values of the integration constants such that the solution can be interpreted as a codimension-2 monodromy defect on a 6D dual CFT.
-Since this proves that it is possible to obtain a defect solution in the 6D supergravity theory, we briefly repeat the analysis in our parametrization for completeness.
-Below, we choose $\kappa=1$ for convenience, and we focus on the supersymmetric solution, so we set $\nu=0$.
+Before proceeding to the study of defect boundary conditions, we note that this solution can be lifted to the 7D U(1)$^{2}$ AdS gauged supergravity.
+In 7D, this solution, which is of the form AdS$_{5}\times\Sp{1}$ foliated over an interval, has been studied as spindle-compactification \cite{Ferrero:2021wvk,Ferrero:2021etw}, disk-compactification and dual of Argyres-Douglas theories in \cite{Bah:2021hei,Bah:2021mzw}.
+Furthermore, it was shown in \cite{Conti:2025wwf,Gutperle:2022pgw,Gutperle:2023yrd} that it is possible to define values of the integration constants such that the solution can be interpreted as a codimension-2 monodromy defect on a 6D dual CFT.
+From this, it follows that it is also possible to interpret the 6D supergravity solution as a holographic dual to a 5D non-conformal theory with a codimension-2 monodromy defect.
+We briefly repeat the analysis in our parametrization for completeness.
+In the following, we choose $\kappa=1$ for convenience.

+Again, we focus on the supersymmetric case, so we set $\nu=0$.
+The Killing spinors and supersymmetry analysis for the 6D solution, and its circle uplift in 7D, have been carried out in \cite{Ferrero:2021etw,Ferrero:2024vmz}.
+As shown in \cite{Ferrero:2024vmz}, for general $q_I$ the solution \eqref{eq:6DU12} preserves 3D ${\mathcal{N}}=2$ supersymmetry, we describe later a particular tuning of the parameters that leads to enhancement of supersymmetry.

 We impose boundary conditions as explained in Section \ref{sec:GeneralDefect}.
 From \eqref{eq:SolvingqI} we find

 Then, \eqref{eq:Solvingycore} leads

 from here we see that we must take $\mu^{I}>-2n/g$.
 Finally, setting $k^{2}=1$ in \eqref{eq:reg2dmetric} we find